 git commit -m "Before regeneration"

-npx crouton-generate config crouton.config.js products --force
+npx crouton config ./crouton.config.js --only products --force

 See: Customization